 - Blood cancer can be curable if a lifesaving tissue match can be found.

-- Even though there are over 23 million people on the worldwide register, this still isn’t enough because currently only 50% of people in the UK still can't find a suitable matching donor.
+- Even though there are over 23 million people on the worldwide register, this isn’t enough.
+Many people in the UK still can't find a suitable matching donor.

 - It is rare to find matching donors, so you may never be matched at all.
 But at least you will be on standby to save a life.